Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 > Explain the purpose and responsibility of the class.

 Since the public dashboard feature implies logging in as an anonymous user, we should create a use case needed to log in to the application using the anonymous user.

+### AuthState
+> Explain the purpose and responsibility of the class.

+Since we should know whether the user signed in anonymously or using sign in providers or credentials, or logged out, we should provide an enum, which should contain all the described states.

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).